ObserveObserver/sezScripts/README.md

 In progress:

-1. LLM-based autotyper.
+1. LLM-based autotyper/converser.
 Works, just need to implement more API's than deepseek (though I have no keys so deepseek may be it for now, at least it's cheap as shit)

 Script ideas: